| | Recent

 with pro-offending attitudes in the case of sexual abuse and the

+denial which frequently accompanies this and relapse prevention.
 A question to be answered as far as Turnell & Edwards (1999)

 were concerned was: "How can child protection professionals